Tips on Finding the Right Family Caregiver Support Group for Dementia

 - Employ and enforce the agreed-upon structure of the group

-- Facilitate a primary goal for the group for all members
+- Facilitate a primary goal for all members of the group

-- Offer care and concern for every member in need
+- Offer care and concern for each person in need

 - Respect each member’s opinion

-Some people may prefer a more relaxed atmosphere and others, a structured group with guidelines for how long each member shares, etc. There are some basic qualities that apply to all groups, however.
+Some people may prefer a more relaxed atmosphere and others, a structured group with guidelines for how long each person shares, etc. However, some basic qualities apply to all groups.
 A functional family caregiver support group should include:

 - A caring environment offering trust among members